dpwdec/cv/README.md

 	 - Unity, UE4
 	 - Processing (and P5.js)
 	 - Logic, Max MSP
  - Write real world code to accomplish my goals and augment my tools.
 Such as animations using `Java` in Processing.
-Game code using`C#`  in Unity and PyMel and BPY in Maya and Blender.
+Game code using`C#`  in Unity and PyMel and BPY in Maya and Blender. *Example:* I wrote a system in processing that applied
  - Produce entirely self-lead projects, working auto didactically and teaching myself as I went to find personal solution to the problems I encountered.

 #### "Organiser, results driven and tech focused"